-- i.
-Chinese Wall/Cell arrangements; - ii. physical separation of various Business/Support Units; - iii.
-Strict and well defined wall/cell crossing procedures; - iv. a "need to know" policy; - v. documented and well defined procedures for dealing with conflicts of interest; - vi. reasonable steps by Compliance to ensure that the Chinese Wall/Cell arrangements remain effective and that such arrangements are adequately monitored.
+- Chinese Wall/Cell arrangements; - ii. physical separation of various Business/Support Units; - iii.
+Strict and well defined wall/cell crossing procedures; - iv. a "need to know" policy: - v. documented and well defined procedures for dealing with conflicts of interest; - Vi. reasonable steps by Compliance to ensure that the Chinese Wall/Cell arrangements remain effective and that such arrangements are adequately monitored.

 U.S.: Westpac operates in the United States of America as a federally licensed branch, regulated by the Office of the Comptroller of the Currency.
 Westpac is also registered with the US Commodity Futures Trading Commission ("CFTC") as a Swap Dealer, but is neither registered as, or affiliated with, a Futures Commission Merchant registered with the US CFTC.
-Westpac Capital Markets, LLC ('WCM'), a wholly-owned subsidiary of Westpac, is a broker-dealer registered under the U.S. Securities Exchange Act of 1934 ('the Exchange Act') and member of the Financial Industry Regulatory Authority ('FINRA').
+Westpac Capital Markets, LLC ("WCM"), a wholly-owned subsidiary of Westpac, is a broker-dealer registered under the U.S. Securities Exchange Act of 1934 ('the Exchange Act') and member of the Financial Industry Regulatory Authority ("FINRA").
 This communication is provided for distribution to U.S. institutional investors in reliance on the exemption from registration provided by Rule 15a-6 under the Exchange Act and is not subject to all of the independence and disclosure standards applicable to debt research reports prepared for retail investors in the United States.
 WCM is the U.S. distributor of this communication and accepts responsibility for the contents of this communication.
 All disclaimers set out with respect to Westpac apply equally to WCM.
-If you would like to speak to someone regarding any security mentioned herein, please contact WCM on +1 212 389 1269.
+If you would leave the States with the U.S. distributor of the contents of this common regarding any security mentioned herein, please contact WCM on +1 212 389 1269.
 All disclaimers set out with respect to Westpac apply equally to WCM.